 Stimac not 'disappointed' after India's goalless draw with Afghanistan in FIFA WC Asian qualifiers

-Indian senior men’s football team coach Igor Stimac is not "disappointed" after his side played out a goalless draw with hosts Afghanistan at the Damac Stadium in the Group A fixture of the Asian Qualifiers for the 2026 FIFA World Cup.
+Abha (Saudi Arabia): Indian senior men’s football team coach Igor Stimac is not "disappointed" after his side played out a goalless draw with hosts...

 Abha (Saudi Arabia): Indian senior men’s football team coach Igor Stimac is not "disappointed" after his side played out a goalless draw with hosts Afghanistan at the Damac Stadium in the Group A fixture of the Asian Qualifiers for the 2026 FIFA World Cup.